eclipse-sumo/sumo/docs/web/docs/Simulation/Taxi.md

 If a taxi is empty, the following dispatch calls are supported

-- dispatchTaxi(vehID, [reservationID]): pickup and drop-off a persons belonging to the given reservation ID
+- dispatchTaxi(vehID, [reservationID]): pickup and drop-off persons belonging to the given reservation ID
-- C with 2\*n IDs and each individual reservation ID occurs exactly twice in the list: pickup and drop-off all the given reservation ids where the first occurence of an ID denotes pick-up and the second occurence denotes drop-off:
+- If more than one reservation ID is given, each individual reservation ID must occur exactly twice in the list for complete pickup and drop-off.
+The first occurence of an ID denotes pick-up and the second occurence denotes drop-off.

+Example 1:  dispatchTaxi(vehID, [a]) means: pick up and drop off a.

-Example:  dispatchTaxi(vehID, [a, b, c, b, a, c]) means: pickup a,b,c then drop-off b, a and c.
+Example 2:  dispatchTaxi(vehID, [a, a, b, c, b, c]) means: pick up and drop off a, then pick up b and c and then drop off b and c.

 If a taxi is not in state empty the following re-dispatch calls are supported